DanRoscigno/DnD/characters/Sylceran-OSE/README.md

 ---------------------

  - Low strength gives me a -1 on melee
- - High dexterity gives me a:
+ - High dexterity gives me:
     - +2 on missile
     - +2 on AC
     - +1 on initiative
  - Decent charisma gives me:
-    - max of 4 retainers:
+    - max of 4 retainers
     - retainer loyalty of 7

  - As a Druid I give the entire part a 5/6 chance of not getting lost.